iSumsoft» SQL Server » How to Reset Forgotten SA Password in SQL Server 2008 R2

 SA password is successfully reset

-Step 5: Restart SQL Server service.
+Step 5: Reinitialize SQL Server services to implement security changes.